March 11-16, 2025 in Berea, Kentucky

 (1) Physical and vocal training.

 Performers use our bodies and voices as the medium of our work.
 Sharing training practices not only conditions the individual, it builds group trust and cohesion.
 Through training, we set a tone that honors all bodies and gives us space to practice consent with each other.
+1-2 hours of morning training are available but never required.
+Participating in training is optional.

-(2) Process work.
+(2) Space for individual work.

 Time and care in the retreat will be dedicated to establishing how we handle conflict; how we give and receive feedback on our work; and how we care for ourselves, the community, and the world.